Safety 📅 2026-03-29 ⏱ 11 min read

 5. Optional: Phone Lookup

 Verify their number is legitimate if they've given you one.
-VoIP or burner numbers when they claim to be local is suspicious.
+A VoIP or burner number when they claim to be local is worth a closer look.

 6. Save to Case Files

-If you need to document evidence, save everything in one place.
-Create shareable links for friends, family, or authorities.
-Screenshots, search results, conversation records — organize it all so you have a clear timeline if you need it.
+If you need to document evidence, keep the useful links and search results together in one place.
+Case Files help you organize returned leads, notes, and shareable results so you have a clearer timeline if you need it.

 What to Do If You Confirm a Catfish